 Ultimately, learning that your child has level 2 autism can feel overwhelming but also liberating.
 You now have a name for the challenges you’ve noticed, and education empowers you to get appropriate assistance.

-Of course, there is no overnight miracle cure for level 2 autism — each child progresses on their own timeline.
-But regularly addressing root issues while embracing neurodiversity can open a world of possibility.
+Of course, there is no overnight miracle care plan for level 2 autism; each child progresses on their own timeline.
+But regularly addressing root issues while embracing neurodiversity can open a world of possibilities.
 Have hope and stand firmly by your child each step of the way.

 At PX Docs, we’re dedicated to providing safe, effective, and drug-free support.
 Grounded in compassion, we strive to give families and providers alike a refreshed perspective on Autism Spectrum Disorder.

-To help your child thrive, visit our website today to find a PX Doc near you.
+To help your child thrive, we encourage you to visit our PX Docs Directory to find a PX Doc near you.
 Our qualified, cause-based care chiropractors can help your child reach their fullest potential.